-Geopolymer cement is often mixed up with alkali-activated slag developed since 1956 in Eastern Europe by G.V.
+Geopolymer cement is often mixed up with alkali-activated slag.
+The later was developed since 1956 in the former USSR (now Ukraine) by G.V.
 Glukhovsky.
 Alkali-activation, which is generally performed with corrosive chemicals (see below User-friendly), is used for the making of concretes exclusively.
 The alkali-activated materials are not manufactured separately and not sold to third parties as commercial cements.
 On the opposite, geopolymer technology was from the start aimed at manufacturing binders and cements for various types of applications.

 In this section we are developing: